 SEO Auditing

-A complete SEO audit has three components.
+A complete SEO audit has three components, covering visibility across Google’s search ecosystem: technical, content, and off-page.
 Most site problems fall under at least one of them.

 Technical audit

 The technical audit checks whether search engines can find, crawl, render, and index the site’s pages correctly.
+Understanding how search engines work at this level, from discovery through to indexation, is what makes technical fixes interpretable rather than mechanical.
 A technically flawed site can have excellent content and still fail to rank, because the content is not accessible to search engines in the first place.

-Key areas: crawl access and robots.txt configuration, page indexation and noindex directives, redirect chains, duplicate content and canonical tag accuracy, page speed and Core Web Vitals, mobile usability, structured data markup, and HTTPS configuration.
+Key areas: crawl access and robots.txt configuration, page indexation and noindex directives, redirect chains, duplicate content and canonical tag accuracy, page speed and Core Web Vitals, mobile usability, structured data markup, HTTPS configuration, and sitemap accuracy.

 Content audit